OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 ### The Buzzer Element
 // should be its own markdown file

-// description of the buzzer: we apply current, it buzzes, have some photos A buzzer can be describedd as audio signalling device.
-They have two pin; if we connect the positive (marked with +) end to power and the other end (negative) to the ground, it will make a buzz sound.
+// description of the buzzer: we apply current, it buzzes, have some photos

+A buzzer can be describedd as audio signalling device.
+They have two pin; if we connect the positive (marked with +) end to power and the other end (negative) to the ground through a current limiting resistor, it will make a buzz sound.
+The buzzer which is included in our kit is electromagnetic.
+It uses electromagetism to generate repetitive mechancial motion.
+This mechanical vibration is what makes the buzz sound.

+// TODO: Image of a buzzer

+If we connect the positive end of the buzzer to a pin on our Arduino Dock, we can control its buzzing!

 ### Building the Circuit